When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Attacks

+For this attack, summarized in Figure~\ref{fig:gb1}, we assume the attacker can access the victim's data (i.e., legitimate driving behavior) but does not know the authenticator model implementation.
+A way to access it involves eavesdropping on an insecure channel where data are transmitted to third parties or possible leakages from companies collecting the behavioral data~\cite{cheng2017enterprise}.
+This might be the case for insurance companies when using \ac{ubi} or rental companies monitoring and storing the driving behavior of their clients~\cite{nyt_behavior}.
+However, if the attacker cannot access the data, they can physically deploy a malicious device to be connected to the \ac{can} bus of the target vehicle.
+The device sniffs the traffic and extracts the driving behavior, which is then sent to the attacker.
+Once enough data is collected, the attacker can launch the attack employing the same device.

-In this scenario, summarized in Figure~\ref{fig:gb1}, the attacker can access the authenticated data (i.e., legitimate driving behavior) without knowing the authenticator model implementation.
-However, since we are working in the A2 implementation of the authenticator model, as stated in Section~\ref{sec:threatmodel}, the attacker cannot just replay the legitimate traffic they have access to.
+Due to the feature safety reasons detailed in Section~\ref{sec:threatmodel}, the attacker cannot simply replay the legitimate traffic they have access to.
 Thus, a \textit{smart}-replay attack must be deployed.
-With this attack, the attacker can replay the legitimate traffic using only the features labeled as \emph{modifiable} in Section~\ref{subsec:featureselection}.
-Instead, the data for all the other features (i.e., \emph{borderline} and \emph{non-modifiable}) are generated by the attacker themselves while driving the stolen car.
+With this attack, the attacker can replay the legitimate traffic using only the features labeled as \emph{modifiable}.
+Instead, the data for all the other features (i.e., \emph{borderline} and \emph{non-modifiable}) is taken from the attacker's driving behavior while stealing the car.
 In this way, the attacker can drive the car without any interference in their driving safety and still be authenticated by the anti-theft system.